;

 “Doce is 12,” she replies.

-Chaney gets a crash course in languages every week she opens the door to the SERVE food pantry.
+Cheney gets a crash course in languages every week she opens the door to the SERVE food pantry.
 She also learns more about the cultures, nationalities and religious beliefs of the communities she serves.

-Chaney is the executive director of SERVE, the largest and oldest food pantry in Stafford County, which feeds more than 3,000 people a month from Stafford, Caroline, King George, Westmoreland, Spotsylvania, Essex, and Fredericksburg.
+Cheney is the executive director of SERVE, the largest and oldest food pantry in Stafford County, which feeds more than 3,000 people a month from Stafford, Caroline, King George, Westmoreland, Spotsylvania, Essex, and Fredericksburg.

 SERVE (Stafford Emergency Relief through Volunteer Efforts) is open Monday through Thursday 11 a.m. until 4 p.m..
 On the second and fourth Wednesdays, they remain open until 8 p.m.

-“We serve all of Planning District 16, plus we are now serving Quantico, the Army base and even some families across the state line at the naval base in Maryland,” Chaney said.
+“We serve all of Planning District 16, plus we are now serving Quantico, the Army base and even some families across the state line at the naval base in Maryland,” Cheney said.
 “The need is just tremendous.”

 SERVE has seen a 450% increase in the number of people needing their services since last July.
 As more families struggle with food insecurity, the lines at the pantry grow.